mysql/mysql-sys/README.md

 ##### Description

-Returns a JSON object with info on the given thread's current transaction, and the statements it has already exected, derived from the `performance_schema.events_transactions_current` and `performance_schema.events_statements_history` tables (so the consumers for these also have to be enabled within Performance Schema to get full data in the object).
+Returns a JSON object with info on the given thread's current transaction, and the statements it has already executed, derived from the `performance_schema.events_transactions_current` and `performance_schema.events_statements_history` tables (so the consumers for these also have to be enabled within Performance Schema to get full data in the object).

 ##### Parameters